 Skip to Main Content

-Since you have to repay your student loans, they aren’t counted as part of your taxable income.
+Since you have to repay your student loans, they aren’t considered taxable income, but different rules may apply for loan forgiveness.

 Author